 While the hotel was in operation, it had fifty-five rooms, a bar, billiards, a reading room, and a livery stable.
 German food was a specialty in the hotel’s Deutches Gasthaus (German Guesthouse).
 In the late nineteenth century, room and board at the Pacific Hotel cost between nine and fifteen dollars.
 Breakfast and dinner were available for fifty cents each, and lunch cost seventy-five cents.

 This replica of the Pacific Hotel, constructed to serve as the Historical Museum’s headquarters, was dedicated in 1977.
 Currently, the upper floor of the Pacific Hotel is occupied by History San José’s administrative offices.
-The main floor houses O’Brien’s Ice Cream Parlor and the exhibit gallery.
+The main floor houses O’Brien’s Ice Cream Parlor and Candy Shop and the Arbuckle exhibit gallery.